ayame113/ts-serve/README.md

 - The URL remains `*.ts` and will not be rewritten.
 That is, `import "./foo.ts"` and `<script src="./foo.ts" type="module">` work.
 - You can use `import "./foo.ts"`, which has the same syntax as Deno.
-This means that you can use the completion and diagnostic features by installing the Deno and Deno extensions in your editor for your browser code.
+This means that you can use the completion and diagnostic features for frontend code by installing the Deno and Deno extensions in your editor.

 ## Usage